jgieseler/bowtie/README.md

 ### Spectra
 ---
-The `Spectra` class contains the range of spectra that are applied on the response function to run bowtie analysis.
+The `Spectra` class contains the range of spectra that are applied on the response function to run bow-tie analysis.

 Methods:
 #